Wang-Haining/FEP_PUBLIC_LIBRARY/README.md

-# Fairness Evaluation of Large Language Models in Academic Library Reference Services ⚖
+# Fairness Evaluation of Large Language Models in Public Libraries ⚖

-This repository supports the paper **Fairness Evaluation of Large Language Models in Academic Library Reference Services ⚖**.
+This repository supports the paper **Fairness Evaluation of Large Language Models in Public Libraries**.
-Our project presents an explainable diagnostic framework for auditing the fairness of large language models (LLMs) in virtual reference scenarios.
+Our project presents an explainable diagnostic framework for auditing the fairness of large language models (LLMs) in a few realistic scenarios in public libraries.

 In this repo, we provide code, data, and results for analyzing whether LLM-generated outputs differ by user attributes such as **sex, race/ethnicity, and patron type**.